University of Hawaii-West Oahu logo

 2012

-Moved to a newly built campus in Kapolei
+Moved to its newly constructed campus in Kapolei.

 2019

-Construction began on a building for the Academy for Creative Media
+Construction began on a new building for the Academy for Creative Media.

 Find Scholarships at University of Hawaii-West Oahu